2.2 Managing behaviour through reward charts

 While professionals (and parents) sometimes find strategies such as reward charts and ‘time out’ effective in managing some behaviour with some children, the benefits are generally limited and short-lived and may do long-term damage to an individual’s self-motivation (Kohn, 1999).

-Very often it is difficult to enforce the chart, and children may need to be coaxed into doing whatever was agreed to gain the sticker, or another tangible item showing progress towards the goal.
+Very often it is difficult to enforce the chart, and children may need to be coaxed into doing whatever was agreed to gain the sticker, or other tangible item showing progress towards the goal.
 As time goes on the child may become bored and disappointed that they are not achieving the reward they were working towards.

 Sometimes reward systems do not work because the child does not want to be singled out as different in some way from their peers.
 In addition, some older children may not log their points because the prizes are given out in assembly and some children think they are ‘too cool’ or are embarrassed by the attention, however positive.

-Having read the article on reward charts, now think about the following points:
+Having read the article on reward charts now think about the following points:

 - Do you think reward charts promote positive behaviour?